I’ve been drawing and painting for most of my life and love sharing tutorials and tips to help anyone who wants to learn

 - Use a flex-neck desk lamp to light your objects.
 Experiment to see how the light hits your objects from various angles.

-- When you’re ready to do a still life you plan to mat or frame, use Bristol board, which is a heavier, thicker paper available at art stores.
+- When you’re ready to do a still life that you plan to mat or frame, use Bristol board, which is a heavier, thicker paper available at art stores.

 - When you’ve mastered pencil or charcoal, try drawing a still life in full color with either colored pencils or pastels.

 - If you change your sketch after spraying it with a workable fixative, don’t forget to re-spray it.